Your Search for Satisfaction

 Those are some tips to help make your story relatable and interesting to others.

-Now… Go write your three minute transformed life story!
+Now… Go write your three minute story!